Skip to main content

 (ii) May make referrals for audiology services under the MSP component of the medicaid program as authorized in section 5162.366 of the Revised Code.

-(a) Description: services from a registered nurse that provides to individuals and groups nursing care as defined in Chapter 4723. of the Revised Code.
-And, services from a licensed practical nurse that provides to individuals and groups nursing care as defined in Chapter 4723. of the Revised Code.
+(a) Description: services from a registered nurse that provides care to individuals and groups as defined in Chapter 4723. of the Revised Code.
+Additionally, services from a licensed practical nurse that provides care to individuals and groups nursing care as defined in Chapter 4723. of the Revised Code.
 The nursing service, with the exception of evaluations and assessments, will be prescribed by a medicaid authorized prescriber acting within the scope of his or her practice under Ohio law who holds a current, valid license.

 (b) Qualified practitioners who may deliver the services: